OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-03.md

 ## Ephesians 3:14

-For this reason I bow my knees before the Father,
+Because of this, I kneel before the Father,

 ## Ephesians 3:15

-from whom every family in heaven and on earth get's their name,
+from whom every family in heaven and on earth gets their name,

 ## Ephesians 3:16